---

 |---|---|---|

-| `MAX_VERIFY_GAS` | `100_000` | Maximum amount of gas a node should expend simulating the validation prefix |
+| `MAX_VERIFY_GAS` | `100_000` | Maximum amount of gas a node should expend validating signatures and simulating the validation prefix |

 | `MAX_PENDING_TXS_USING_NON_CANONICAL_PAYMASTER` | `1` | Maximum amount of pending transactions that can be using any given non-canonical paymaster |